 IFRS 13 is a comprehensive standard for fair value measurement and disclosure requirements for use across all IFRS standards.
 The new standard clarifies that fair value is the price that would be received to sell an asset, or paid to transfer a liability in an orderly transaction between market participants, at the measurement date.
 Under existing IFRS, guidance on measuring and disclosing fair value is dispersed among the specific standards requiring fair value measurements and does not always reflect a clear measurement basis or consistent disclosures.
 The focus will be on an exit price.
-This new standard is effective for annual periods beginning on or after January 1, 2013.
+This new standard was adopted as of January 1, 2013 with no significant impact on its financial statements.